-Fleet Wash Proposals
+Fleet Wash Estimate Wizard

-Build proposals for fleet vehicle washing with per-vehicle pricing and multi-option quotes.
+Use the Fleet Wash Estimate Wizard to build proposals for fleet vehicle washing with per-vehicle pricing and multi-option quotes.

-Fleet Wash Proposals
+Fleet Wash Estimate Wizard

 Step 1 -- Client